Bullis Charter School: Academic Performance & Recognition

 BCS has twice been named a California Distinguished School by the California Department of Education.
-Once in 2008 and again in 2014, this time for its signature STEAM (Science, Technology, Engineering, Art, and Math) program and personalized learning in the form of Focused Learning Goals (FLGs) for every student.
-BCS was also one of only fourteen schools in the state to be recognized for having an Exemplary Visual and Performing Arts program.
+Once in 2008 and again in 2014, this time for its STEAM (Science, Technology, Engineering, Art, and Math) program and Focused Learning Goals (FLGs) for every student.
+BCS was recognized for having an Exemplary Visual and Performing Arts program.
 Also in 2014, BCS was named a National Blue Ribbon School by the U.S. Department of Education.
-Following the statewide transition to new assessment and accountability systems, BCS was again recognized by the California Department of Education in 2016 as a California Gold Ribbon School.
+Following the statewide transition to new assessment and accountability systems, BCS was recognized by the California Department of Education in 2016 as a California Gold Ribbon School.

-Controversy

-Unlike traditional public schools (and like other California public charter schools), anyone who resides in the state of California can choose to attend Bullis Charter School by submitting for enrollment.
-If there are more students interested than there are spots available, then, by law, there is a random public lottery to determine who is admitted.
-According to the school's enrollment procedures found on their website, enrollment preferences (which are authorized by the Santa Clara County Office of Education) are applied based on a prescribed hierarchy within each grade level.
-One such preference, specifically for those students residing in the attendance area for the original Bullis-Purissima Elementary School, was a source of some controversy as it was perceived as giving special priority to children from certain affluent parts of Los Altos and Los Altos Hills.
-This characterization does not reflect the original intent of the preference, however, which was to foster a greater sense of community.
-Nonetheless, this preference was later changed as a part of a material revision to the school's charter (approved by the Santa Clara County Board of Directors on September 3, 2014).
-On May 6, 2021, Bullis Charter was threatened with closure unless it "cures" its diversity issue.